kreuzberg-dev/.github/README.md

   </a>
 </div>

 Kreuzberg is a polyglot document intelligence framework built around a high-performance Rust core.
-It helps developers extract text, structure, metadata, and embeddings from 88+ document formats at native speed, without requiring GPUs.
+It helps developers extract text, structure, metadata, and embeddings from 92+ document formats at native speed, without requiring GPUs.

-Kreuzberg is and will remain MIT-licensed and open-source.
+Kreuzberg is an open-source library.
 We're currently building a hosted cloud service around it to make document processing reliable, scalable, and easy to integrate into modern pipelines.

 ## What is Kreuzberg

-### 1. Kreuzberg (Open Source, MIT Licensed)
+### 1. Kreuzberg (Open Source)

 A high-performance, extensible document intelligence engine.